NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 CUBIC always ensures a linear throughput ratio independent of the loss environment.
 This is an improvement over Reno.
-While there is no consensus on particular throughput ratios for different RTT flows, over wired Internet paths, use of a linear throughput ratio seems more reasonable than equal throughputs (i.e., the same throughput for flows with different RTTs) or a
+While there is no consensus on the optimal throughput ratios for different RTT flows, over wired Internet paths, use of a linear throughput ratio seems more reasonable than equal throughputs (i.e., the same throughput for flows with different RTTs) or a